Skip to content

 Logical Shift

 The logical shift inserts 0 through the serial input.
 The symbols shl (Shift left) and shr (Shift right) are used.
-Below figure shows the examples of logical shift.
+The figure shows examples of logical shift.

 Logical shift example